 Making a great cake means you need it to bake evenly from the sides to the middle.
 The cakes we made in the Wilton Recipe Right Non-Stick 9 x 13-Inch turned out perfectly every time, with no unevenness or hard edges.
-The sides of each cake pulled slightly away from the sides of the pan, and its nonstick surface easily released the cake from the pan, leaving hardly any residue.
+The sides of each cake pulled slightly away from the sides of the pan, and its nonstick surface easily released the cake from the pan, leaving barely any residue behind.

-We cut some of our cakes in the pan, and a metal turner or knife will score the non-stick surface, so caution should be used to not ruin the coating.
-The pan comes with a plastic lid that fits tightly, keeping cakes moist for days on end.
+We cut some of our cakes in the pan, and a metal turner or knife will score the nonstick surface, so caution should be used to not ruin the coating.
+This model comes with a plastic lid that fits tightly, keeping cakes moist for days on end.
 The pan performed very well at roasting vegetables in a 400-degree convection oven.
 Our squash was evenly roasted with a nice golden color and had minimal sticking to the pan, which a sponge, soap, and water easily cleaned up.
-The Wilton Recipe is a great choice for someone looking for a versatile 9" x 13" cake pan.
+The Wilton Recipe Right is a great choice for someone looking for a versatile 9" x 13" cake pan.

 If you're looking for a sturdy, nonstick pan, look no further than the USA Pan Quarter Sheet pan.
-This pan has a nice weight and does not flex in hand or warp in the oven, even at high temperatures, including 450 convection roast.
-Our testers cookies, biscuits, and chicken nuggets (kid-friendly food) all came out of the oven evenly baked and golden brown, with no burning.
+This pan has a nice weight and does not flex in hand or warp in the oven, even at high temperatures, including a 450-degree convection roast.
+Our tester's cookies, biscuits, and chicken nuggets (kid-friendly food) all came out of the oven evenly baked and golden brown, with no burning.

 Our testers noted some baked goods required a few more minutes of bake time than suggested by the recipe.
 For example, our chocolate cookie recipe stated 12-15 minutes at 325 convection bake and took 18 minutes.
 We experienced the opposite during roasting, with many foods cooking faster than suggested times in recipes, by as much as one-third of the suggested time, something to definitely take note of.
 However, the food was fairly evenly roasted with minimal charring at the edges of the pan.